Nobody912/glacial/docs/index.md

 ---

 # ABOUT
-Nord-Docs is an extremely simple single column Jekyll theme built with the Nord color scheme.
+Glacial is an extremely simple single column Jekyll theme built with the Nord color scheme.
 This is perfect for basic blogs and documentation.

 # FEATURES
 * Bundled as a gem for easy installation